susannaa-s/rna_seq/R_Analysis/README_R.txt

 ---

+Before anything please unzipp the following zipped files in the directory. (zipping was done due to size limit on github)
+- featureCounts_counts.txt.zip
+- remormatted_counts.txt.zip

 Step 1: Reformatting the featureCounts_counts.txt File
 Objective:
 Prepare the featureCounts_counts.txt file to match the input structure expected by DESeq2.